 • There is also an additional grant towards your rent.
 This is up to £500 that is paid towards your first month’s rent or deposit.

-• We will support you to get your important identification documents, such as a passport, provisional driving licence, travel documents, before your 18th birthday.
+• We will fund and support you to get your important identification documents, such as a passport, provisional driving licence, travel documents, before your 18th birthday.

 • For the time that you have been in the care of Bedford Borough Council, in either foster care or a registered children’s home, we’ve been saving money on your behalf.
 These savings will be kept in a bank account that is in your name that you can access after your 18th birthday.